apshen/arageli/branches/CMake/readme.txt

 1.5 To create Arageli User's Guide

-You need to complied with requirements from 1.2, 1.3, 1.4;
+You need to be complied with requirements from 1.2, 1.3, 1.4;
 Microsoft Windows environment.
 Without Microsoft Windows Shell you need to compile a lot of files manually.